Alistair Fruish: Work

 Fruish is known for his novel Kiss My ASBO.
 Along with a number of other short stories by the writer, the initial section of Kiss My ASBO, "Double Bubble", was first published in Philosophy Now.
 On its release the book was highly praised by British working-class writers Alan Moore, Russ Litten and Alex Wheatle, with Courttia Newland describing it as "completely original".
 Writer and editor Steve Moore called the book "a masterpiece".
 During a Prison Reading Groups supported visit to maximum-security prison HMP Full Sutton to discuss the book with prisoners, Fruish referred to the book's genre as "grime fiction", with prisoners celebrating the colloquial language and lyrical experience of reading the book.
 Kiss My ASBO is one of the books that have been banned from Guantanamo Bay.

-Fruish is also author of a 46,000-word single-sentence work that is entirely monosyllabic, called The Sentence, which has been staged around Britain, and is performed in non-stop group readings orchestrated by the director Daisy Eris Campbell.
+Fruish is also author of a 46,000-word single-sentence work that is entirely monosyllabic, called The Sentence, which has been staged around Britain, and is performed in non-stop group readings orchestrated by the director Daisy Campbell.
 These performances began in February 2017 at The Cockpit in London and ended in March 2018 at the British Library.
-Readers have included, Alan Moore, Robin Ince, Jeff Young, Alan Cox, Sean McCann, Frances Thorburn and Gavin Mitchell.
+Readers have included Alan Moore, Robin Ince, Jeff Young, Alan Cox, Sean McCann, Frances Thorburn and Gavin Mitchell.
 The Sentence is highly unusual in that it is not officially published, but has been performed in its entirety as part of a nationwide tour.
-John Higgs said of the piece, "It is tempting to see The Sentence as the spirit of all books raising their game now that virtual reality threatens to take their place as our most vivid art form."
+John Higgs said of the piece: "It is tempting to see The Sentence as the spirit of all books raising their game now that virtual reality threatens to take their place as our most vivid art form."